-Crying Out Loud was founded in 2002 by producer-curator Rachel Clare, supported by a Promoters Award from the Combined Arts Department at Arts Council, London.
+Crying Out Loud was founded in 2002 by producer-curator Rachel Clare, supported by a Promoters Award from the Combined Arts Department at Arts Council England.
 Rachel, alongside then co-director Emma Gladstone, had a vision to make a new annual season of international visual performance in London.
-Originally working from home, with just a phone, a notebook and a Eurostar account, the company is now based at Somerset House with a busy office.
-The core team comprises three people with an expanding pool of regularly collaborating freelancers.
+The company is based at Somerset House with a core team and an expanding pool of regularly collaborating freelancers.

-The company has evolved over the years, but maintained an aesthetic of memorable, extraordinary and visual work – that often crosses art-form boundaries.
+The company has evolved over the years, but maintained an aesthetic of memorable, extraordinary and visual work that crosses art-form boundaries.

 Since its inception, Crying Out Loud has toured productions, created development opportunities for artists, curated seasons and festivals, founded networks and developed one-off special events.

-Notable successes include introducing the work of seminal international artists to the UK, including French artists James Thierrée’s Compagnie du Hanneton, Collectif AOC, Company XY, CirkVOST, Jeanne Mordoj, Company Non Nova, Capilotractées, L’Insomnante, Camille Boitel and Aurélia Thierrée and Victoria Thierrée; Groupe Acrobatique de Tangier from Morocco; Italy’s Company TPO; Race Horse Company from Finland; and Laika and Inne Goris from Belgium, Kundle Cru from Italy and Sweden and Gandini Juggling and Rose English from the UK.
-Homegrown success includes the successful support and development of the British based company Pirates of the Carabina and their hit show, Flown as well as Stopgap Dance Company, Acrojou, Sophia Clist, Layla Rosa, Marawa the Amazing, Iona Kewney, Maresa von Stockert and Barely Methodical Troupe.
+Notable successes include introducing the work of seminal international artists to the UK, including French artists James Thierrée’s Compagnie du Hanneton, Collectif AOC, Company XY, CirkVOST, Jeanne Mordoj, Company Non Nova, Capilotractées, L’Insomnante, Raphaëlle Boitel, Alice Allart and Aurélia Thierrée and Victoria Thierrée; Groupe Acrobatique de Tanger from Morocco; Italy’s Company TPO; Race Horse Company from Finland; Laika and Inne Goris from Belgium, Kundle Cru from Italy and Sweden and Gandini Juggling and Rose English from the UK.
+Homegrown success includes the successful support and development of the British based company Pirates of the Carabina and their hit show, Flown as well as Nikki & JD, Stopgap Dance Company, Acrojou, Sophia Clist, Layla Rosa, Marawa the Amazing, Iona Kewney, Maresa von Stockert and Barely Methodical Troupe.